A Do It Yourself Building Inspection Check List For The Home Buyer

 However, if you are a ‘do it yourself’ purchaser, here’s a pre-purchase building inspection checklist you might find handy.

-If you see any of these items below you will need the help of a professional to investigate the significances of the fault – call Houspect
+If you spot any of these items below from our property inspections checklist, you will need the help of a professional to investigate the significances of the fault – call Houspect.

 WHAT YOU WILL NEED

-Before embarking on your inspection, you will need to take a ladder, a long shank screwdriver, a good torch and a power point tester (available inexpensively from most large hardware and electrical stores).
+Before embarking on your inspection, you will need to take a ladder, a long shank screwdriver, a good torch and a power point tester (available inexpensively from the largest hardware and electrical stores).

 THE INSPECTION – WHAT TO LOOK FOR